 Lund offers a theoretical entry point that is crucial for this chapter.
-He argues that property and citizenship play key gatekeeping functions in any state and are used to determine who can have rights, and what rights they can have.
-He illustrates this using property rights in land which he argues, plays a critical role in defining social identity with such rights at the same time being partly defined by social identity.
-Land is fundamentally a powerful tool whose access can be devised to disenfranchise or on the converse enfranchise particular groups or individuals.
-Lund argues that access to property bolsters claims to citizenship and that citizenship can equally be an avenue for securing property.
+He argues that property and citizenship play key gatekeeping functions in any state and are used to determine who can have rights, and what rights they can have.110 He illustrates this using property rights in land which he argues, plays a critical role in defining social identity with such rights at the same time being partly defined by social identity.111 Land is fundamentally a powerful tool whose access can be devised to disenfranchise or on the converse enfranchise particular groups or individuals.112 Lund argues that access to property bolsters claims to citizenship and that citizenship can equally be an avenue for securing property.113

 For Lund, land is a key benefactor of an identity, of a citizenship, and an instrumental element in the continuum of rights.
-Access to it determines the terms on which individuals inhabit a locality and the privileges (if any) that will extend to them from such occupation.
-Access to land thus acts as a key entry point to urban citizenship and it facilitates local negotiations of membership in both urban and rural communities.
-Struggles over land are, therefore, conceived to be struggles for identity and access to a wider range of rights.
-Access to land underscores the import of the right to (re)appropriate in the citizenship project.
+Access to it determines the terms on which individuals inhabit a locality and the privileges (if any) that will extend to them from such occupation.114 Access to land thus acts as a key entry point to urban citizenship and it facilitates local negotiations of membership in both urban and rural communities.115 Struggles over land are, therefore, conceived to be struggles for identity and access to a wider range of rights.116 Access to land underscores the import of the right to (re)appropriate in the citizenship project.
 The inescapable conclusion is that in the absence

-See Nairobi Studio, 'Land Tenure and Slum Upgrading', available at http://nairobistudio.blogspot.com/2014/01/land-tenure-and-slum-upgrading.html accessed June 18, 2019.
+109 See Nairobi Studio, 'Land Tenure and Slum Upgrading', available at http://nairobistudio.blogspot.com/2014/01/land-tenure-and-slum-upgrading.html accessed June 18, 2019.
 110 Lund, C., 'Property and Citizenship: Conceptually Connecting Land Rights and Belonging in Africa', 75.

+110 Lund, C., 'Property and Citizenship: Conceptually Connecting Land Rights and Belonging in Africa' 111 Ibid, 72.